tannhuber/fish-market/README.md

 # How to contribute

 If you want to share a fish script, send a pull request.
 There are almost no restrictions.
-You should provide `README` file which explains the functions in the script with all available parameters.
+You should provide a `README` file which explains the functions in the script with all available parameters.
 In case anybody needs help, it would be nice to have some contact information of the author as well.
 Put a few important keywords in the `taglist.md` file.